thgossler/WebPageHost/README.md

 ### Installation as Tool for Use

-1. Download the [self-contained single executable file]([https://github.com/thgossler/WebPageHost/releases/download/v1.0.3/WebPageHost.exe) from the [releases](https://github.com/thgossler/WebPageHost/releases) section
+1. Download the zipped [self-contained single executable file]([https://github.com/thgossler/WebPageHost/releases/download/v1.0.3/WebPageHost.exe) from the [releases](https://github.com/thgossler/WebPageHost/releases) section

-2. Copy it to a location where you can easily call it, perhaps in a folder which is in your PATH environment variable
+2. Extract and copy it to a location where you can easily call it, perhaps in a folder which is in your PATH environment variable

 3. Open a command prompt or PowerShell and type `WebPageHost open --help`